sedhossein/clean-code-with-clear-coder/README.md

 - be the cheap, is the most easiest way! if see that do not have any problem or chalange recently, be careful, maybe smth is went wrong nigaa!

+- do not fear out than new concepts and tasks, do them :) show your skills in Critical times ^^ yes, just Do it ;)

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna